OgetoOndicho/DATA-SCIENCE-101/README.md

  - To investigate the most dominant industries in the job market.
  - To investigate and compare distributions of Categorical Variables versus Numerical Variables.
  - To investigate relationships between the variables.
- - To predict future salaries in the job market.
+ - To create a model for predicting future salaries in the job market.

-## STEPS TAKEN
+## OUTLINE PROCEDURE
+### 1. Exploratory Data Analysis.
-- Data investigation, structuring and cleaning.
-This is important to ensure consistency within data, minimize errors and ensure that final data findings are accurate
+This is the first and essential step in any Data Analysis process.
+It involved inspecting each and every column to understand what it stands for.
+Inspecting for the data types available in the dataset.
+Carrying out proper data structuring and cleaning procedures.
+This is done so as to ensure proper consistency in the dataset, minimize errors and ensure that final data findings are accurate and truly reflect the dataset.

+### 2. Statistical Computation and Analysis.
+This process involved use of the Power of Statistics to help identify patterns within the dataset, quantify relationships among variables and discover how the dataset is essentially distributed across.
+The power of Statistics is paramount to Quantify data with Certainity giving confidence to Data Analysts and Scientists when reporting data findings,

+### 3. Predictive Modelling.

 - Building visuals: Use of python to build visuals hence translating data into a more understandable visuals
 - Feauture engineering:
 - Predictive modelling and forecasting: